rust-stuco/lectures/week5/errors_traits.md

 # The `?` Operator

-To make error handling more ergonomic, Rust provides the `?` operator.
+To make error handling more ergonomic, Rust provides the `?` (try) operator.

 ```rust
 let x = potential_fail()?;